sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>babl</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A dynamic, any to any, pixel format conversion library
+Short desc    : A dynamic, any to any, pixel format conversion library
 URL          : http://www.gegl.org/babl/
-Лицензия     : LGPLv3+ and GPLv3+
+License      : LGPLv3+ and GPLv3+
-Описание     : Babl is a dynamic, any to any, pixel format conversion library.
+Descript     : Babl is a dynamic, any to any, pixel format conversion library.
 It
              : provides conversions between the myriad of buffer types images can be
              : stored in.
 Babl doesn't only help with existing pixel formats, but also
              : facilitates creation of new and uncommon ones.